darkwood101/chat262/chat262-sockets/docs/server.md

 ## 1. Introduction

 This document provides a very brief description of our implementation of the Chat 262 server.
+For instructions on how to run the server, see [here](instructions.md).

 ## 2. Server